RealUnify: Do Unified Models Truly Benefit from Unification? A Comprehensive Benchmark: Related Work

 \textbf{Benchmarks for Unified Models.} Research on unified models has recently emerged, driving the need for benchmarks tailored to their evaluation.
 Among existing efforts, MME-Unify~\citep{mme-unify} is the first benchmark to jointly assess multimodal comprehension, generation, and mixed-modality tasks.
 Building on this direction, UniEval~\citep{unieval} enables evaluation without auxiliary models or human annotations.
 Despite these advances, these benchmarks still fall short of assessing whether integrating understanding and generation actually produces measurable performance gains.
 Complementary to these works, several text-to-image (T2I) benchmarks, such as MMMG~\citep{MMMG}, T2I-CoReBench~\citep{T2I-CoReBench}, and WISE~\citep{wise}, can also be adapted for evaluating unified models, but their emphasis on T2I tasks provides limited evidence of reciprocal benefits between understanding and generation.
-To address this gap, we introduce \benchname, a benchmark explicitly designed to test whether unification enhances both capabilities in a synergetic way, offering a more comprehensive and reliable framework for evaluating unified models.